 - Ski season passes for residents: around €380/season

 - Gym membership: €40/month

 - Movies: €7 per ticket

 Overall Cost of Living in Andorra

-How does the Andorra cost of living stack up against their European counterparts?
+How does Andorra’s cost of living stack up against its European counterparts?
 Quite well, actually.
-Most people find prices in Andorra are between 10% and 25% lower than most European countries.
-This is because of low sales taxes, tariffs, and corporate taxes.
+Most people find prices in Andorra to be between 10-25 percent lower than most European countries.
+This is largely thanks to Andorra’s low tax rates.